UPDATE: More information provided on Norfolk house fire

-NORFOLK - A house fire in Norfolk late Monday morning caused about $80,000 worth of damages.
+NORFOLK - A house fire in Norfolk late Monday morning caused about $80,000 worth of damage.

 According to Norfolk Fire Chief Scott Cordes, first arriving units saw heavy smoke and flames coming from the rear of the house at 1911 West Prospect Avenue.